 Smart Cycle Pilot with See.SenseBack to News, Blogs & Events

-Dublin City Council, through the Smart Dublin initiative, is looking for volunteers to participate in a first of a kind smart cycle light pilot that will connect over 500 cyclists across Dublin.
+Smart Dublin is looking for volunteers to participate in a first-of-a-kind smart cycle light pilot that will connect over 500 cyclists across Dublin.

 The scheme will run from mid-September to December 2017.
 Those wishing to take part must register their interest at https://seesense.cc/dublin and must have access to an android phone.
 In return, the smart light can then be purchased at a heavily subsided price of €20 (RRP €90).

 Register here: https://seesense.cc/dublin

 As well as keeping cyclists safer on the road, the Smart ICON light gathers a wide range of anonymised sensor data which will be used to inform city planners of the best ways to improve cycling infrastructure in the city, as well as develop better policies aimed at promoting safer cycling in the city.

 Jamie Cudden, Smart City Program Manager for Dublin City Council said, ‘Dublin is an ideal place to test new and emerging smart city technologies.
 We are delighted to work with See.Sense to expose the city to fresh thinking in how we embrace new technologies.
 This project is one of four smart cycle pilots that we have funded with the support of Enterprise Ireland and is helping to put Dublin on the map for cycle and technology innovation”.

 As Irene McAleese, Co-founder of See.Sense explains, “the Smart Dublin Cycle Challenge is providing us with a unique opportunity to engage with the various city council departments and Dublin’s cycling community to test our innovative ICON technology.
-We work with data science experts at Queen’s University Belfast to gain meaningful insights from the data and to develop a scaleable solution that can be applied to any city in the world”.
+We work with data science experts at Queen’s University Belfast to gain meaningful insights from the data and to develop a scalable solution that can be applied to any city in the world”.